-In this homework, you will learn to build CNN-based architectures for face verification.
+In this homework, you will learn to build CNN-based architectures for face classification and face verification.
 The homework will instruct you on two key concepts:

 - How to build effective convolutional neural networks. - How to generate discriminative and generalizable feature representations for data.